Position Opening:

 • Build individual relationships with Board members and help them use their contacts and resources to engage with AF’s mission;

-• Be an active voice at Board meetings; lead the agenda-planning process; ensure that Board materials are sent on a timely basis, with follow-up notes afterwards; collaborate with committee chairs, with particular focus on the Development Committee;
+• Be an active voice at Board and committee meetings, including meetings of the Chicago auxiliary Board (usually via zoom); lead the agenda-planning process; ensure that Board materials are sent on a timely basis, with minutes or follow-up notes afterwards; collaborate with committee chairs;

 External Relations & Community Engagement